 Whether you still listen to CDs or prefer to browse through your iTunes, Pandora, or Spotify lists, looking for the music or podcasts you love while driving can be as distracting as texting or scrolling through social media.
 If you want to listen to music while driving, make sure to set it up before taking your vehicle out of park.

 The purpose of placing billboards by the freeway is to get your attention.
-The problem is that they can also take away your mind off the road.
+The problem is that they can also take away your mind from the road.
 And, depending on the content, it may also have an effect on your emotions.
 Say, for example, that you’re going through an ugly divorce and see one of the many billboards about family law firms, or if you’re reeling from the political environment in the country and you see a sign supporting a cause or candidate that makes your blood boil – these types of distractions can reduce your lateral control and affect your driving speed.

 4. People in Your Car